philsuess/descentinel/README.md

 - cv2 feature mathching to detect card type (OL/equipment/...)
 - tesseract for character recognition

+## broadcast: provide GET for frontends

+What?
+- Any content produced by a backend service and pushed to some rabbitmq queue is published over a GET.

+Why?
+- Frontend technology should be decoupled from messaging in the backend, hence a dedicated web server.

+How?
+- rust
+- warp

 Descent: Journeys in the Dark is Copyright © Fantasy Flight Games.
 All rights reserved.